aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-conversion/to-tiff/_index.md

 Visit the [Aspose.Page forum](https://forum.aspose.com/c/page/39) for community support and discussions.

 ### Is there a free trial available for Aspose.Page for Java?
 Yes, you can explore the library with a free trial.
-Download it [here](https://releases.aspose.com/).
+Download it [Aspose releases page](https://releases.aspose.com/).

 ### What is the recommended resolution for TIFF images in this conversion?
 The example uses a resolution of 300 DPI, but you can adjust it based on your specific requirements.